-- From Setup, enter Permission Sets in the Quick Findbox, then select Permission Sets. - 2.
+- 1. From Setup, in the Quick Find box, enter Permission Sets, and then select Permission Sets. - 2.
 Select a permission set, or create one. - 3.
 On the permission set overview page, click Assigned Apps. - 4.
 Click Edit. - 5.
 To assign apps, select them from the Available Apps list and click Add.
 To remove apps from the permission set, select them from the Enabled Apps list and click Remove. - 6.
 Click Save.